 Limited blood flow to the legs causes spider veins to appear.
 Sitting for too long is also known to cause blood clots and even deep vein thrombosis.
 Having being dislodged these clots can travel along with your blood system and block some organs (for instance, lungs) which may become lethal.

-How to reduce Sedentary Behaviour
+How to Reduce Sedentary Behavior

 So, is sitting bad for you?
 You bet.
 Are we doomed then?
 Of course not.
 Here are a few tips to avoid or at best minimize the dangers of sitting: